brandonchinn178/db_connector/README.md

 To develop, use the following to setup your environment

 1. (optional) Setup a virtual environment with virtualenv
-2. Install pip
+2. Install pip, brew
+3. `brew install freetds` - the pymssql package needs this installation
-3. `pip install -r requirements.txt`
+4. `pip install -r requirements.txt` - installs all of the python SQL packages

 Installing
 ----------